On-call Scheduling: A Small Business Guide (+ Free Template)

 Factors to Consider When Building Your On-call Schedule

 Your on-call schedule may need to account for unique customer requests, preferred working hours, company culture, and the number of employees you have available to staff your on-call shifts.
-However, there are some things you’ll need to consider regardless of your industry.
+However, there are certain things you’ll need to consider regardless of your industry.

 Employment Laws